 Transmission and Distribution: The T&D segment services include the construction and maintenance of high voltage transmissions lines, substations and lower voltage underground and overhead distribution systems.
 The segment also provides emergency restoration services in response to weather related damage.
 The T&D business has historically provided construction services; however, more recently, at the request of clients, the segment has expanded its service offerings to include EPC projects.
-The Company is a national contractor serving over 125 electric utilities, cooperatives and municipalities.
+The Company is a national contractor serving electric utilities, private developers, cooperatives, municipalities and other transmission owners.

-Commercial and Industrial: The C&I segment provides electrical contracting services, typically as a subcontractor, for facilities such as airports, convention centers, hospitals, hotels, and manufacturing plants.
+Commercial and Industrial: The C&I segment provides electrical contracting services, typically as a subcontractor, for facilities such as airports, convention centers, hospitals, hotels, data centers, casinos, arenas, processing facilities, water treatment facilities, manufacturing plants and transportation control and management systems.
 The projects typically require technical and project management expertise and timely execution.
 The customer base is in the western United States concentrating on the Arizona and Colorado markets.

-The information in the following table for the years ended December 31, 2007, 2008 and 2009 is derived from the segment's internal financial reports used for corporate management purposes.
+The information in the following table for the years ended December 31, 2008, 2009 and 2010 is derived from the segment's internal financial reports used for corporate management purposes.
 The

-17. Segment Information (Continued)
+15. Segment Information (Continued)